lambda-dom/weidu_library/lib/docs/spells.md

 Return offset of index opcode of header.
 If any of index or header are out of bounds, it returns -1.

-`get_spell_header_opcodes_array INT_VAR header = 0 RET_ARRAY offsets`

-Return the array of the header's opcode offsets.
-Returns the empty array if header has no casting opcodes.
-The function PATCH_FAIL's if `header` out of bounds.

-note(s):
-* same advice as `get_casting_opcodes_array`.

 ## C. Spell mutators.

 ### C. 1.
 Addition and removal of headers.

-The next batch of functions, adds and removes item headers.
+The next batch of functions add and remove headers from spells.
 They should not be needed, but either WeiDU lacks some of such basic functionality or it does not work quite the way we need.

 `insert_spell_header INT_VAR index = 0`